Latte Tags

 {/foreach}

 However, if no argument is given, the rendered content itself will be checked against its previous state.
 This means that in the previous example, we can safely omit the argument in the tag.
-And of course we can also use n:attribute:
+And of course, we can also use an n:attribute:

 {foreach ($names|sort) as $name}